Becoming a dad for the first time is pretty scary.

 Mistakes are easier to get past if you view them as learning experiences.
 Hopefully each mistake you make will be one less that you’ll be capable of making in the future.

-#2 You’re just as much the child’s parent as its mother.
+First Time Dad Tips #2: You’re just as much the child’s parent as its mother.
 Act accordingly.

 I’m kind of annoyed when other fathers act like they’re somehow less responsible or less capable of taking care of their children compared to the mother.